kauwelab/PolyRiskScore/static/downloadables/README.md

 * **-a GWASrefGen** -- Indicates the reference genome of the GWAS data.
 If this parameter is not included, it is assumed that the reference genome for the GWAS data is the same as the samples.
 * **-b GWAS uses beta values** -- **-b** Indicates that the values in the uploaded GWAS file are beta values
 * **-q minor allele frequency cohort** -- This parameter allows the user to select the cohort to use for minor allele frequencies and also indicates the cohort to use for reporting percentile rank.
 Available options are: **ukbb** (Uk Biobank), **adni-ad** (ADNI Alzheimer's disease), **adni-mci** (ADNI Mild cognitive impairment), **adni-cn** (ADNI Cognitively normal), **afr** (1000 Genomes African), **amr** (1000 Genomes American), **eas** (1000 Genomes East Asian), **eur** (1000 Genomes European), and **sas** (1000 Genomes South Asian)
+* **-m omit percentiles** -- Use this flag if you do not want percentile rank calculated for your data
 * **-l individual-specific LD clumping** -- To perform linkage disequilibrium clumping on an individual level, include the -l flag.
 By default, LD clumping is performed on a sample-wide basis, where the variants included in the clumping process are the same for each individual, based off of all the variants that are present in the GWA study.
 This type of LD clumping is beneficial because it allows for sample-wide PRS comparisons since each risk score is calculated using the same variants.
 In contrast, individual-wide LD clumping determines the variants to be used in the PRS calculation by only looking at the individual's variants that have a corresponding risk allele (or, in the absence of a risk allele, an imputed unknown allele) in the GWA study.
 The benefit to this type of LD clumping is that it allows for a greater number of risk alleles to be included in each individual's polygenic risk score.

 ## Uploading GWAS Summary Statistics